 Conquer clueQuest London and The Escape Hunt

-clueQuest is great fun for teams of 3 to 5 people.
-It's a live escape game and, once locked inside a room, you have 60 minutes to find a way out.
-You have to work as a team to solve the codes and puzzles and you need to be over 9 years old to truly understand some of the challenges.
-It's brilliant for families and friends and they stay open late into the evening too.
+clueQuest, a live "escape the room"-style game, is great fun if you're traveling with a small group.
+Once locked inside a room, you have an hour to find a way out.
+You have to work as a team to solve the codes and puzzles, and you need to be over nine years old to understand some of the challenges truly.
+It's brilliant for families and friends, and they stay open late into the evening, too.